 Bricht was born in Vienna’s first district, the son of a prominent opera and oratorio singer and a music critic.
 He certainly grew up in a well-connected, family.
 His godmother was the Countess Bienerth-Schmerling, the wife of Austria’s Imperial prime minister until 1911.

 Upon completion of his studies, Bricht taught at Vienna’s conservatory, and the Horak Music school.
 It was from 1931 until 1938, that Bricht was most active as a composer.
 The website above offers a number of historic performances of some of Bricht’s works.
 He appears to have been a young composer with considerable profile.
-Performances were not reviewed by Julius Korngold, (probably a good thing under the circumstances) but by Joseph Reitler who accorded him some of his highest words of praise.
+Performances were even reviewed by Julius Korngold until his retirement in 1934.
+He was unusually positive about the young composer, and after 1934 by Joseph Reitler who accorded him some of his highest words of praise.
 His B minor quartet was premiered by the Rosé quartet – an honour that was granted to only very few young composers.

 Bricht would become a much loved professor at one of America’s most highly regarded conservatories: Indiana University School of Music.
 The testimonials of his many well-established pupils make for impressive reading.
 He did not lead a wasted life in a mid-western college like so many others.
 Yet his ultimate talent was to survive, and his is a life that demands answers to many questions.
 Would he have carried on composing had he stayed in Austria?
 Most certainly, but it is admirable that he turned down the offer of an honorary Aryanship.
 Indeed, as the Nazi party became more and more swivel-eyed in its anti-Semitic paranoia, one wonders if he would have continued in safety or faced eventual deportation.
 Had he stayed and continued to work as a successful composer he would have come away with the taint of prospering under the Nazis.
 This is the fate that even today keeps such composers as Egon Kornauth and Joseph Marx from the recognition they deserve.
 Bricht was a life saved, but a career lost.
 Austria can offer a list of a hundred similar destinies, not all having to do with music.
 Yet Walter Bricht must be one of the more tragic ‘might-have-beens’.
 Mercifully, his output, even for his short period in Vienna, was by no means insignificant, and one hopes that soon the means can be found to make his music available again.
 It not only belongs to the story of music in Vienna during the 1930s, it belongs to everyone who is interested in the many directions that music was developing.
 How tragic that in the case of Bricht, this development was brought to a halt.
 How lucky that the music survives and indeed, how fortunate, that HE survived.